 Mothers also do this to help their babies pee and eliminate waste.
 A familiar touch provides such a comforting and calming sensation.
 Although animals of humans as their mothers, the sensation associated with petting is likely similar to what they have become accustomed to experiencing since birth.

 See Related: Animals That Start With V

 2. It is similar to grooming.

-Some do animals like being pet for some reasons, and among these reasons is it provides a similar sensation.
+Some animals like being pet for some reason, and among these reasons is it provides a similar sensation.
 This sensation is the same feeling as being groomed.
 Animals who live close may bond and reinforce social structures, family links and build companionship.

 The majority of cats like grooming, and they can spend as much as 50% of their awake time engaged in some type of cat grooming.
 Grooming, on the other hand, is taught to kittens by mimicking their mother’s behavior.
 Kittens learn to lick themselves at a very young age, and by the moment they are weaned, they are capable of grooming themselves.

 Because petting is similar to grooming, it makes them enjoy being petted even more.
 Such gestures help to build a sense of trust between the owner and his or her pet.
 It is natural for cats to like being stroked, as it is part of their natural grooming process.